When Lionel Messi celebrated his 31st birthday last summer, many were quick to remind their peers to savour his talent while we can.

-It’s nothing short of astonishing that Messi is currently operating at a level higher than those years, statistically at least.
+It’s nothing short of astonishing that 31-year-old Messi is currently operating at a similar level to those years, statistically at least.

 Plenty of top-level players have extended their peak years into their thirties, including Cristiano Ronaldo.

-But few have sustained half a season of form that actually forms a new peak in terms of statistical performance.
+But few have sustained over half a season of form that actually creates a new peak in terms of statistical performance.

 The main reason for this extraordinary ‘renaissance’ is his emergence as the best playmaker in the world.